ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-02-onboard-components/04-lesson-03-temperature.md

 ![makecode-temperature-03](assets/makecode-temperature-03.png)

-Next we need to get the block that reads the temperature.
-Click on the "Input" drawer of the Toolbox.
+Next, we need to get the block that reads the temperature.
+To do so, click on the "Input" drawer of the Toolbox.

 ![makecode-temperature-04](assets/makecode-temperature-04.png)